THE 2019 APPLICATION PROCESS CLOSED ON APRIL 15, 2019. THE APPLICATION WILL BE UPDATED AND WILL REOPEN FOR THE 2020 SHOW IN DECEMBER 2019.

 Each entrant must submit five (5) images for consideration by the jury.
 Images must be of current work and representative of work entrant plans to exhibit at the show.
 Do not submit a booth display image.

-SHOW DATES 2018 - NOTE!
-THE SHOW IS ONE DAY SHORTER AND WILL NOW START ON THURSDAY, November 1st WITH THE PREVIEW PARTY.
+SHOW DATES 2019 - NOTE!
+STARTS ON THURSDAY, November 7tH WITH THE PREVIEW PARTY.
 See dates and times below.

 Pennsylvania Convention Center